USE HISTORICAL INSIGHTS TO SOLVE PRESENT-DAY ISSUES

 LANGUAGE OF INSTRUCTION

-The core courses of the programme are offered only in English.
-For the other courses you may choose between Dutch- and English-taught courses.
+The core courses of the program are offered only in English.
+For the other courses, students may choose between Dutch- and English-taught courses.

-The part-time option allows you to complete the full-time programme over two years instead of one.
+The part-time option allows you to complete the full-time program over two years instead of one.